-Immunisation against chickenpox is achieved in one dose of the MMRV (measles-mumps-rubella-varicella) combination vaccine at 18 months of age.
-A catch-up program is available for children aged 10-13 years who have not received the varicella vaccine.
+The chickenpox vaccination is given on its own or combined with the vaccination for measles, mumps and rubella.
+A catch-up program is available for children aged about 12-13 years who have not had chickenpox or received the varicella vaccine.

-If you or someone close has chickenpox then remain isolated from others to prevent cross infection.
+If you or someone close to you has chickenpox, then remain isolated from others to prevent cross infection.
 This means taking time from work, social contact, attending school or care.
 Check with your doctor how long to remain isolated.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: April 2019